dragongling/Personal-planning-app/docs/plan-en.md

 ### Examples for various habits
   - Sleep
+    - From app:
     	- Wake Up!
     	  - In the morning
     	- When did you wake up?
     	  - Morning, control
     	  - Answers: Time / IDK
     	  - Share button
     	  - Replans history
     	- When did you go to sleep?
     	  - Morning, control
     	  - Answers: Time / IDK
     	  - Replans history
     	- Get to sleep!
 Now!
     	  - Bedtime
-  	  - Answers: No
+    	  - Answers: No / I can't
     	- Did you go to sleep?
     	  - Bedtime, control
+        - Answers: No / I can't
+    - To app:
+      - I can't fall asleep
+        - Response: advices to fall asleep
   - General
+    - From app:
       - We didn't talk lately.
 How are you?
         - When didn't plan too long

 ### Avatar
 - Load images for more pleasant interaction